Non-Current Assets

 Tangible fixed assets are fixed and immovable and have a physical value.
 The company uses tangible fixed assets to produce its products.
 Such assets are a larger percentage of total assets.
 Examples are property, plant, and equipment, which include Machinery, Factories, etc.

-Intangible assets have no physical appearance/existence.
-An example of an intangible asset would include goodwill.
-Goodwill is an intangible asset that is recognized in a business combination like merger and acquisition.
+Intangible assets have no physical appearance or existence.
+An example of an intangible asset is goodwill, which is recognized in a business combination like a merger and acquisition.

 Key Takeaways